 Feel free to ask any questions on my process.
 I sure hope you’ve enjoyed this simple makeover and are inspired to save those once-loved pieces.
 It’s these kinds of things that can make a budget-friendly home refresh possible.
 You definitely can have the look you want for less.

-Do pin and share these tips on damaged table top repair because you know there is someone out there ready to toss that perfectly good table…right?
+In addition, pin and share these tips on damaged table top repair because you know there is someone out there ready to toss that perfectly good table…right?

 Stay tuned by signing up to get these DIY tips & tricks in your inbox Be sure to sign up for my newsletter, PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!